waggle-sensor/summer2024/khan/README.md

 - Stabilized and established blog workload and scheduling.
 - Continued to test TroL and integration with current dense captioning models.
 - Continued to flesh out demonstration.
-- Created a presentation on the selected model implementation.
-- Initiated implementing framework to deploy the technologies.
 - Organized GitHub and Google Drive materials.

 ## June 24th (Week 4)

-- Continued implementing framework to deploy the technologies.
+- Continued to flesh out demonstration and model testing.
-- Continued to polish presentation on the selected model implementation.
+- Extended presentation to include the selected model implementation.
+- Initiated implementing framework to deploy the technologies.

 ## June 25th

+- Met to review accomplished milestones and strategize the next steps for advancing the framework implementation.
+- Continued to flesh out demonstration and model testing.
-- Met to present June 20th presentation in addition to new presentation.
+- Continued to extend presentation to include the selected model implementation.
-- Met to illustrate and discuss how to continue implementing framework.
 - Continued implementing framework to deploy the technologies.

+## June 26th

+- Continued to flesh out demonstration and model testing.
+- Continued to extend presentation to include the selected model implementation.
+- Continued implementing framework to deploy the technologies.

+## June 27th

+- Presented on all current work concisely and comprehensively, discarding all older works.
+- Continued implementing framework to deploy the technologies.

+## July 1st (Week 5)